MicrosoftDocs/mesh-docs/mesh/Create/Design & Develop/Script your scene logic/visual-scripting.md

 To achieve this, Mesh runs visual scripts in a sandbox (like JavaScript in a web browser).

 At scene startup, Mesh uses a curated allowlist to validate visual scripts to limit access to certain types of Unity components and a safe subset of their properties.
-See the [allowlist documentation](allowlist-files/allowlist.md) for details.

 At scene runtime, Mesh limits access to certain parts of the scene: